 Though Black Keys' "Girl Is On My Mind" was heard in an '06 Sony Ericsson ad (for mobile phones), it was Victoria's Secret's use of "The Desperate Man" that turned heads, and not because the commercial featured Heidi Plum (OK, maybe it was mostly Plum).

-Formed in Akron, OH, the one-time bowling capital of America, Blues-Rock duo Black Keys was part of the early 00's lo-fi movement (stripping away all the technical enhancements to get to a more organic or real sound).
+Formed in Akron, OH, the one-time bowling capital of America, Blues-Rock duo Black Keys were part of the early 00's lo-fi movement (stripping away all the technical enhancements to get to a more organic or real sound).
 Oddly, they didn't acquire their name from a piano (the black keys are the flats or sharps, depending on the key).
 Turns out, the group took their moniker from a term an artist friend used to describe things he didn't like or trust.

 Black Keys' 02 debut, "The Big Come Up," was recorded in 14 hours in Pat Carney's basement using an '80s Tascam deck.
 And just as planned, that's exactly how it sounded.